jmorvay/Frinx-docs/FRINX_ODL_Distribution/Boron/FRINX_Features_User_Guide/using-the-frinx-api-bundle.md

     feature:install frinx-installer-backend

+The API is based on REST services.
+This means that functionality can be tested using CURL.
+This bundle consists of 4 services listed in the sections that follow.

 The easiest way to issue the REST calls detailed below is using Postman and our preconfigured REST calls packaged  - see our [usage guide](../API.md).
 Follow the guide to import the file `postman_collection_FRINX API Bundle.json` from within the directory `Infrastructure`.

-The API is based on REST services.
-This means that functionality can be tested using CURL.
-This bundle consists of 4 services:

 ## Show version